Talvik Municipality

 Talvik or Talvig is a former municipality in Finnmark county, Norway.
 The 1650 km2 municipality existed for 101 years, from 1863 until its dissolution in 1964.
 The municipality included all the coastal areas in the outer Altafjorden in the northern part of what is now Alta Municipality.
 The administrative centre was the village of Talvik where the Talvik Church is located.
+Other notable villages in the municipality included Komagfjord, Langenes, Langfjordbotn, and Leirbotn.

+Prior to its dissolution in 1964, the 1650 km2 municipality was the 36th largest by area out of the 689 municipalities in Norway.
+Talvik Municipality was the 268th most populous municipality in Norway with a population of about 3,378 (in 1963).
+The municipality's population density was 2 PD/km2.

 History

-The municipality was established in 1863, when the large municipality of Alten-Talvig was dissolved and it was divided into two separate municipalities: Talvik (population: 1,938) in the north and Alta (population: 2,442) in the south.
+The municipality was established in 1863, when the large Alten-Talvig Municipality was dissolved and it was divided into two separate municipalities: Talvik Municipality (population: 1,938) in the north and Alta Municipality (population: 2,442) in the south.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the neighboring municipalities of Talvik (population: 3,266) and Alta (population: 6,629) were merged to form a new, larger Alta Municipality.

 Name

 The municipality is named after the old Talvik farm since the first Talvik Church was built there.
 The first element of the name is rather uncertain.
-If the first element was of Old Norse origin then it is derived from the word Þelli which means "pine" (due to the large number of pine trees in the area.
+If the first element was of Old Norse origin then it is derived from the word Þelli which means "pine" (due to the large number of pine trees in the area).
 The other explanation is that it is a corruption of the Northern Sami word Dálbme or the longer name Dálbmeluokta which translates as "fog" or "fog bay".
 The early Norwegian settlers would have translated that as tåkebukta (meaning "fog bay") and this could have been corrupted from tåke to tal.
 The last element of the name is vík which means "inlet" or "cove".
+Historically, the name was spelled Talvig using the old Danish spelling, and later it was "Norwegianized" to Talvik.

+Churches

+The Church of Norway had one parish (sokn) within Talvik Municipality.
+It was part of the Talvik prestegjeld and the Alta prosti (deanery) in the Diocese of Nord-Hålogaland.

+Geography

+The municipality was located along the outer Altafjorden.
+The municipality also included the southern parts of the islands of Seiland and Stjernøya.
+The highest point was the 1149 m tall mountain Store Haldi, located on the border with Alta Municipality to the south.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Talvik Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Hålogaland Court of Appeal.